 The Old Medicine Hospital currently runs 4 Levels of Thai Massage training, each program with a duration of 30 hours (5 days).

-Thai Massage Course Level 1 + Level 2 together are in fact the complete Thai Massage foundation course.
+— Thai Massage Course Level 1 and Level 2 are in fact the complete Thai Massage foundation course.

-Thai Massage Course Level 3 goes a bit into therapy aspects and also covers Tok Sen training.
+— Thai Massage Course Level 3 goes a bit deeper into therapy aspects and also covers Tok Sen training.

 — Thai Massage Level 4 is the school’s full Thai Massage therapy course, including Sib Sen line knowledge and practice.